ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ## CoffeeShop UI

-The purpose of which is to implement a CoffeeShop Menu which can fulfil ordering any of the products along with any toppings, customizations and preparation options allowed by the App's database and resulting TypeScript Schema.
+The purpose of which is to implement a CoffeeShop Menu which can fulfil ordering any of the products along with any toppings, customizations and preparation options listed by the App's database and resulting TypeScript Schema.

-The resulting App implements a standard Web UI to navigate all categories and products offered in the CoffeeShop Menu, in addition it also supports an Audio Interface that lets customers order from the Menu with their **Voice** - which is where we make use of Microsoft's [TypeChat](https://github.com/microsoft/TypeChat) and Open AI's GPT services:
+The resulting App implements a standard Web UI to navigate all categories and products offered in the CoffeeShop Menu, that also supports an Audio Input letting customers order from the Menu using their **Voice** - which relies on Open AI's GPT services utilising Microsoft's [TypeChat](https://github.com/microsoft/TypeChat) schema prompt and node library to convert a natural language order into a `Cart` order our App can understand, you can try at:

 <h3 class="not-prose text-center pb-8">
     <a class="text-4xl text-blue-600 hover:underline" href="https://coffeeshop.netcore.io">https://coffeeshop.netcore.io</a>